Hugh1996/sabor-asturiano-pp4/README.md

+# SaborAsturiano

-SaborAsturiano is a website dedicated to Asturian cuisine, offering a mix of traditional and modern recipes.
+SaborAsturiano (AsturianTastes) is a website dedicated to Asturian cuisine, offering a mix of traditional and modern recipes.
 The project exists to celebrate and preserve the culinary heritage of Asturias, promoting local ingredients and seasonal content.

 It caters to a community of Asturian food enthusiasts, providing a platform for exploration, comments, and contributions.
 The website's purpose is to bring together individuals passionate about Asturian flavors, fostering a sense of community and sharing among those interested in the region's diverse culinary traditions.